ayn2op/discordo/README.md

 ### Wayland clipboard support

-`x11-dev` is required for X11 clipboard compatibility:
+`wl-clipboard` is required for clipboard support.

-- Ubuntu: `apt install xwayland`
-- Arch Linux: `pacman -S xorg-xwayland`

 ## Usage